keesarishivakumar50-ai/FUTURE_DS_03/README.md

 ## 🧩 Dataset

-The dataset used is student_feedback.csv, which contains student responses on a 1–10 rating scale for various feedback criteria.
+The dataset used is "student_feedback.csv", which contains student responses on a 1–10 rating scale for various feedback criteria.

 ---

 ## 🧹DATA CLEANING

--Removed Unnecessary columns like Unnamed: 0 and Student ID -Renamed columns for easier processing and visualization
+- Removed Unnecessary columns like Unnamed: 0 and Student ID
+- Renamed columns for easier processing and visualization

 ---

 ## 📊 Visualizations
 The following are the visuals used in the report:
--Barplot
--heatmap
--boxplot
--histplot
--kdeplot
+- Barplot
+- heatmap
+- boxplot
+- histplot
+- kdeplot

 ---